GrokCV/website/content/publication/Reweighted/index.md

 publication: "IEEE journal of selected topics in applied earth observations and remote sensing"

-abstract: Many state of the art methods have been proposed for infrared small target detection.
+abstract: Many state of the art methods have been proposed for infrared small target detection.They work well on the images with homogeneous backgrounds and high-contrast targets.However, when facing highly heterogeneous backgrounds, they would not perform very well,

 # Summary.
 An optional shortened abstract.